F5Networks/f5-bigip-runtime-init/SCHEMA.md

 ***
 ### pre_onboard_enabled: Schema

-_Used to specify commands which will be executed before extension package operations._
+_Used to specify commands which will be executed before extension package operations before BIG-IP is ready._

 Type: `array`